tesseract-ocr/tessdoc/TrainingTesseract-4.00---Replace-Top-Layer.md

   --fontlist "Lohit Devanagari" \
   --output_dir ~/tesstutorial/bihtest
 ```
 This creates the .lstmf files in the output directory using the given training_text.
 The box/tiff pairs are created in a /tmp/sometmpdir/hin/ directory and are not copied to the output directory.
-You can modify tesstrain.sh to save these alongwith the .lstmf files, if needed.
+You can modify [tesstrain_utils.sh](https://github.com/tesseract-ocr/tesseract/blob/master/training/tesstrain_utils.sh) to save these alongwith the .lstmf files, if needed.

+Do not use `--fontlist` if you want to train on the list of Devanagari fonts from [language_specific.sh](https://github.com/tesseract-ocr/tesseract/blob/master/training/language-specific.sh).

 Step 2.
 -----